florencex5/Hard_Commodities/analysis_and_methodology/The_Sustainable_Growth_Rate_Analysis_and_Methodology.md

     * Country: Chile
         * Chile holds a leading position in global mining production, contributing approximately 23% of the world's copper (1st place) and 25% of its lithium (2nd place) as of 2023.
     * Critical Minerals: Lithium & Copper
-        * Chile, the world's top copper producer and home to the "lithium triangle," is prominent in both copper and lithium mining.
-This geographical concentration justifies focusing on these minerals.
+        * Chile, renowned as the world's top copper producer and a influential part of the "lithium triangle".This geographical concentration justifies focusing on these minerals.
 Analyzing lithium and copper in Chile, with an emphasis on sustainable growth rates, highlights the significance of various influencing factors.
     * Beginning Year (Demand v.s.
 The sustainable growth rate): 2030 & 2035
         * The years 2030 and 2035 were selected to assess the impact of different starting years on sustainable growth rates, with the anticipation that future technological advancements will potentially influence demand.
 * **Limitation**